How to Factory Reset iPad

 If you need to reset multiple iPads with multiple Apple IDs (or with no Apple ID associated), the method above is rather tedious.
 For resetting iPads in bulk, you can use a large USB hub and the Apple Configurator method described earlier in the article.
 This requires physically obtaining and plugging in every iPad you want to reset.
 Unfortunately, there is no way to automate the bulk factory reset of iPads, let alone to do so remotely — unless you are using an iOS MDM (Mobile Device Management).

-If you need to manage many iPads with features like remote factory reset (remote wiping), you need an iOS MDM — like Esper.
+If you need to manage many iPads with features like remote factory reset (remote wiping), you need an iOS MDM — like Esper's.
 You can try Esper device management with a 30-day trial here.

-Next-Gen MDM Software
+Next-Gen MDM Solutions

 FAQ